Strasza377/Strasza377.github.io/README.md

 <a href="https://www.youtube.com/watch?v=pozsqa7eTME">Mobile (Android) Gameplay Video</a>

+This game was sunset and is no longer available on Facebook or the Google or Apple App Stores.

 #### Description and Contributions

 Disney's Ghosts of Mistwood was a narrative-driven builder game using an original IP of the studio.
 This game was built using Flash/ActionScript and a Lua scripting layer to interact with the MetaPlace backend infastructure.
 This was my first professional game project and I spent most of my time building small game features, fixing bugs, and learning more about the game development process overall.